 With winter approaching it can be tempting to avoid going outside and staying put on the sofa beside an open fire, but the best way to reduce your risk of osteoporosis is to change your lifestyle and be more active.

 To help you start and plan for this winter here are 5 top tips.

 While going outside and leaving your warm armchair to face the weather.
 This might not be an appeasing thought, staying indoors can be detrimental as vitamin D, nicknamed the sunshine vitamin (which helps absorb calcium into the bones).
 Vitamin D can best be accessed by going outside into the sun.
 The best part about this source of vitamin D is that its free, unlike the many supplements available on the market, which come with varying information about what is a correct dosage.
-(Greeniche Natural Health has made it super easy to make sure you take your daily dose of Vitamin D Drops!
-Convenient and affordable, give it a try!)
+(Greeniche Natural Health has made it super easy to make sure you take your daily dose of Joint Health Formula (A unique formulation for arthritis and joints health that does not contain SHELL FISH) Convenient and affordable , give it a try!
 So going out even for a short 5-minute walk can work wonders for you in the long run.
 Which leads to tip number 2!

 Why not team up with a few friends for a brief walk once a week and use it as an excuse to get out, socialise and keep fit.

 Walking is one of the simplest weight-bearing exercises to build bone.
 Other weight bearing activities are jogging, tennis, aerobics and lifting free weights.
 However, waking is not only free, but it is a good way to get exposure to vitamin D and help improve your mental health, with a recent study showing that just 12 minutes of activity could improve your mood.

 When going out in search of vitamin D you can’t go on an empty stomach.
 Certain foods are good for you bones such as:

 1-Dairy products such as low or non-fat milk, yoghurt or cheese